Michigan State University: Dubai campus

 MSU ran a small campus at Dubai Knowledge Village, Dubai, United Arab Emirates.
 It first offered only one program, a master's program in human resources and labor relations.
 In 2011, it added a master's program in Public Health.

 Previously, MSU established an education center in Dubai that offered six undergraduate programs, thereby becoming the first American university with a presence in Dubai International Academic City.
 The university attracted 100 students in 2007, its first year, but the school was unable to achieve the 100–150 new students per year needed for the program to be viable, and in 2010 MSU closed the program and the campus.

 Detroit campus

 MSU has a large presence in downtown Detroit.
 This campus includes programs with the College of Education, Detroit Outreach Admissions, MSU Community Music School of Detroit, and the Study of Active Neighborhoods in Detroit (StAND).
-MSU began a partnership with Apple in 2022, creating the Apple Developer Academy.
+MSU began a partnership with Apple in 2022, creating the Apple Developer Academy, which provides students with app development training, business skills and preparation for careers in the growing app economy.
+In 2025, the two institutions announced the Apple Manufacturing Academy, a partnership to train and support the next generation of U.S. manufacturers.
 On June 13, 2023, MSU purchased a majority stake in Detroit's iconic Fisher Building.
 The MSU Research Foundation opened a startup incubator inside the Fisher Building later that year.
-In early 2023 MSU announced they would begin collaborating with Henry Ford Health on a new research center in Detroit.
+In early 2023 MSU announced they would begin collaborating with Henry Ford Health on a new research center in Detroit that will focus on cancer, neuroscience, cardiometabolic diseases, immunology and precision health.